Valletta: Transport

 Malta International Airport is 8 km from the city in the town of Luqa.
 Malta's public transport system, which uses buses, operates mostly on routes to or from Valletta, with their central terminus just outside the city gate.
 Traffic within the city itself is restricted, with some principal roads being completely pedestrian areas.
 In 2006, a park and ride system was implemented in order to increase the availability of parking spaces in the city.
 People can leave their vehicles in a nearby Floriana car park and transfer to a van for the rest of the trip.

 In 2007, a congestion pricing scheme was implemented to reduce long-term parking and traffic while promoting business in the city.
 An ANPR-based automated system takes photos of vehicles as they enter and exit the charging zone and vehicle owners are billed according to the duration of their stay.

 Valletta is served by a fleet of electric taxis which transport riders from 10 points in Valletta to any destination in the city.

 As of 2021, an underground Malta Metro is being planned, with a projected total cost of €6.2 billion, centred on the Valletta urban area.

+Virtu Ferries offer passenger and goods services to Pozzallo and Catania, Sicily.